New Jersey Bariatric Center

 Victoria + Janet's Medical Weight Loss Story*

-Prescription weight loss medications work by decreasing hunger while simultaneously increasing feelings of satiety, leading to reduced food intake and overall absorption of calories.
+Prescription weight loss medications and injections such as Wegovy® and Zepbound™ support weight loss by decreasing hunger while simultaneously increasing feelings of satiety, leading to reduced food intake and overall absorption of calories.

-When deciding which weight loss medication is right for you, it's important to consider the average weight loss; side effects; whether or not you prefer injections or capsules, and obesity-related conditions.
-On average, patients lose between 10-18% of their body weight as early as 6 months with prescription weight loss medications.
+When deciding which weight loss medication or injection is right for you, it's important to consider the average weight loss, side effects, whether or not you prefer injections or capsules, and obesity-related conditions.
+On average, patients lose between 10-20% of their body weight as early as 6 months with prescription weight loss medications.

-Enter your information to calculate your potential weight loss.
+Enter your information to calculate your BMI and potential weight loss.

 lbs.